Sliknok/Flappy-bird/README.md

 ```

-List of Requirements...
+List of Requirement...

 An illusion of the bird jumping when is really just going up is (required).

-Random pipes spawning outside display-rending moving the left(required).
+Random pipes spawning outside display-rendering moving the left (required).

-Logical score system of the game (required).
+Logical score system of the game.

 Customizations With in-App (required).